 If this were true the approximate revenue generated would have been $200,000 versus $440,000.
 If 25% of people with payment plans defaulted on payments after 6 months that would result in a $30,000 write-off making total revenue $410,000 versus $200,000, a net gain of $210,000.
 In this scenario, the benefit far exceeds the risk.
 You can get a lot more granular here with the risk assessment but I think this is a good starting point.

 Another important thing to consider is the lifetime value of the customer and the potential future revenue that will be generated as a result of more people taking the course that wouldn’t have if the payment plan wasn’t offered (an example of this would be referrals, increased exposure, repeat customers, ect.).

-7) If you do decide to offer payment plan options I would highly recommend that you only offer two payment options:
+If you decide to offer a payment plan I would highly recommend only offering two payment options.

-8) Finally, only offer payment plans if you have the right systems in place such as Infusionsoft, an cloud-based CRM, e-Commerce and marketing automation system.
+Finally, only offer payment plans if you have the right systems in place that will minimize the administrative work such as Infusionsoft, a cloud-based CRM, e-Commerce, and Marketing Automation system.

 Infusionsoft can be set-up to automatically follow-up on declined payments, send an email reminder two weeks before credit cards are going to expire, and provide the ability for customers to easily update their credit card information.